eki-177/abyme/README.md

     <%= add_association %>
   <% end %>
 ```
-* `min_count` : by default, there won't be any blank fields added on page load.
+* `min_count: ` by default, there won't be any blank fields added on page load.
 By passing a `min_count` option, you can set how many empty fields should appear in the form.
 ```ruby
   <%= f.abyme_for(:tasks, min_count: 1) do |abyme| %>
     # 1 blank task will automatically be added to the form.